littlecloud1/frameworks-restaurant/README.md

   This project aim to provide a user interface that user can create, read, update and delete restaurants and its menu.
   Also, user can eaily retreive data in 4 ways by using JSON.

-  There are some new features adding in other branch:
+  There are some new features is ongoing:
    * Oauth : implement google OAuth login method.